flowfast/featureban-online-localisation/README.md

 You can suggest fixes to existing localisation files or add new ones.

-## How to add new localisation to the Featureban Online
+## How to add a new language to the Featureban Online

 1. Clone this repository
 2. Copy `en` directory to a new language directory (2 chars code like `ru`)